ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Introduction

 \section{Introduction}

-On the path to Artificial General Intelligence, Large Language Models (LLMs) such as GPT-4 \citep{openai2023gpt4} have emerged as a central focus in both industry and academia \citep{minaee2024large, zhao2023survey, zhu2023large}.
-As the real world is inherently multimodal, the evolution of Multimodal Large Language Models (MLLMs) such as the latest GPT-4o \citep{openai2024gpt4o} and Gemini 1.5 \citep{reid2024gemini}, has become a rapidly growing area of interest, demonstrating remarkable effectiveness in diverse applications such as E-commerce \citep{jin2023learning,xu2024mind,xu2024emerging}, medicine \citep{xiao2024comprehensive, he2024pefomed}, urban planning \citep{zhou2024large, yan2024urbanclip, hao2024urbanvlp}, \textit{etc}.
-In particular, multimodal reasoning stands to significantly benefit education scenarios from the robust capabilities of MLLMs \citep{wang2024large, li2024bringing}, given its reliance on multimodal inputs to comprehensively grasp users' intentions and needs.
+On the path to Artificial General Intelligence, Large Language Models (LLMs) such as GPT-4 \citep{openai2023gpt4} have emerged as a central focus in both industry and academia \citep{minaee2024large, zhao2023survey, zhu2023large,yan2026unlocking}.
+As the real world is inherently multimodal, the evolution of Multimodal Large Language Models (MLLMs) such as the latest GPT-4o \citep{openai2024gpt4o} and Gemini series \citep{reid2024gemini}, has become a growing area of interest, demonstrating remarkable effectiveness in diverse applications \citep{xiao2024comprehensive, he2024pefomed, yan2024urbanclip, hao2024urbanvlp}.
+In particular, multimodal reasoning stands to benefit education scenarios from the robust capabilities of MLLMs \citep{wang2024large, li2024bringing}, given its reliance on multimodal inputs to comprehensively grasp users' intentions.

-Within the multimodal sphere, mathematical scenarios pose a significant challenge, demanding sophisticated reasoning abilities from MLLMs \citep{lu2022survey,ahn2024large}.
+Within the multimodal sphere, mathematical scenarios pose a significant challenge, demanding sophisticated reasoning abilities from MLLMs \citep{ahn2024large,yan2024survey,huang2025effireason}.
 These scenarios have attracted considerable research aimed at pushing the boundaries of MLLMs' reasoning capabilities \citep{hu2024visual,jia2024describe,lu2024chameleon,shi2024math,zhuang2024math}.
-Besides, various representative benchmarks have been designed to measure MLLMs' performance in complex mathematical reasoning tasks, which involve multi-step reasoning and quantitative analysis within visual contexts \citep{lu2023mathvista,zhang2024mathverse,qiao2024we,peng2024multimath}.
+Besides, various representative benchmarks have been designed to measure MLLMs' performance in complex mathematical reasoning tasks, which involve multi-step reasoning and quantitative analysis within visual contexts \citep{lu2023mathvista,peng2024multimath}.